 Heterogeneous Catalytic Processes

-The research in the department is presently focussed on two main targets: (i) oxidation catalysis (selective oxidation, ammoxidation, acetoxylation, oxychlorination, oxidative carbonylation) and (ii) chemical as well as energetic use of biomass feed (conversion of triglycerides, fatty acids and glycerol, deoxygenation, pyrolysis of biomass, use of CO2 in chemical syntheses).
-These topics are completed by research activities in refinery operations (dehydrogenation, dehydrohalogenation) and automotive exhaust gas catalysis (NH3-SCR, storage catalysts).
+The research in this department is presently focused on two main subject areas: (i) oxidation catalysis (selective oxidation, ammoxidation, acetoxylation, epoxidation, oxidative dehydrogenation) and (ii) chemical use of biomass and also its use for energy (conversion of triglycerides, fatty acids and glycerol, deoxygenation of biomass, use of CO2 in chemical syntheses).
+Over the past two to three years, Research was focused in this direction.
+This set of topics is rounded off by current research activities in energy transition field (hydrogenation of CO2 toward synthetic natural gas, water Splitting catalysis) and automotive exhaust gas catalysis (NH3-SCR).
 Urgent tasks are (i) development of new catalysts for environmentally friendly processes, (ii) introduction of sustainable catalytic reactions and (iii) transfer of knowledge and research results to industry.

-Besides basic research oriented projects that are promoted by BMBF, DFG, AiF and other public funding organizations a good number of bilateral projects with partners from SME and large-scale business is targeted to solutions close to application.
-Such projects are carried out with industrial partners from chemical industry, catalyst manufacture business and engineering companies from Germany and abroad.
+Besides topics directed at basic research, promoted by BMBF, BMWi and other public funding organizations, a considerable number of bilateral projects with partners from SME and large-scale business are directed at solutions closely linked to specific applications.
+Such projects are carried out with industrial partners from the chemical industry, catalyst manufacturers and other business and engineering companies from Germany and abroad.

-The department comprises of three research groups which focus on the following topics:
+The department comprises of three research groups, focusing on the following topics: